-Information for travellers in regards to the corona virus (covid-19 pandemic)
+Information for travellers in regards to Covid-19

 Travelling restrictions for Sweden

 As of 1 April 2022, there is no longer an entry ban to Sweden.

 Travelers from China must present a certificate of a negative covid-19 test upon arrival in Sweden.
 The entry restrictions apply 7-28 January 2023.
 The test requirement applies to adults and children over the age of 12 who are third-country nationals.
 Read more at folkhalsomyndigheten.se: "Entering Sweden from abroad".

 There are no longer any restrictions in Sweden due to Covid-19.

 The Public Health Agency of Sweden (‘Folkhälsomyndigheten’) recommends the following: